makerportal/solar-char/README.md

 <a href="#python">- Python Scripts</a><br>
 <a href="#results">- Example Output Plots</a><br>

-The TinyBlueX library can be downloaded using git:
+The solar-char library can be downloaded using git:

     git clone https://github.com/makerportal/solar-char